Photos of rural France - The countryside of Lorraine near Sion © French Moments

 • Blog

 Do you wonder what lies beyond Paris?
 Industrial estates?
 High-rise blocks?
 Commercial zones?
-The least that I say about the people of France is that they are quite lucky.
+The least that I can say about the people of France is that they are quite lucky.
 The French countryside offers an amazing playground for holidaymakers and city dwellers in search of serenity.
 In this article, I invite you to an armchair discovery of the stunning countryside of France.
-Together we’ll travel across the country, from the Paris region to Lorraine, the Dordogne and Provence.
+Together, we’ll travel across the country, from the Paris region to Lorraine, the Dordogne, and Provence.

 What does the French countryside look like?